AlcibiadesCleinias/telegram-phd-bot/README.md

 Below is features and actors for each of them
 - [priority chats, chats] send work result via cronjob.
 To exclude you should be in [phd work excluded chats]
 - [priority chats, chats] echo to some messages
-- [priority chats, superadmin trigger] send **OpenAI completion** to priority chats on some triggers
+- [priority chats, superadmin trigger, contributor chat] send **OpenAI completion** to chats on some triggers
-- [priority chats, superadmin trigger] support dialog with help of **OpenAI gpt-3**.
+- [priority chats, superadmin trigger, contributor chat] support dialog with help of **OpenAI gpt-3**.
 - [priority chats, chats] because of the above: it stores message model in redis (`redis.pipe` transactions)
   - log bot messages
   - log other messages
 - [ ] [priority chats, chats] TODO: add possibility to store random user token: thus, activate openaAi feature (abuse other tokens like in fRPC)

-## Priority Forwarding
-- Bot runs on its own OpenAI token, however you could add him your token and with this

 ## OpenAI Response Trigger
 It responses when: